AdhocMan/SpFFT/README.md

 ## Communication

-SpFFT uses MPI and optionally the Nvidia NCCL library for communication.
+SpFFT uses MPI and optionally other methods on GPU for communication.
 It also provides different ways to pack / unpack data for communication:

 | Exchange Type                      | MPI Function         | Data Type                            |